Accelerator Academy

 • Final pitches captured on video

 COST: There is no fee to apply.
-Once accepted, artists are granted a $500 participation fee (includes all instructional time and materials), up to $2,000 in pilot program support and matching grants from Music to Life for their programs developed under the Accelerator, and additional earned income via available grants and performance opportunities.
-The Academy is valued at $7,500 per artist and has been generously subsidized by the Mellon Foundation and Music to Life’s program partners.
-Please reach out to us at info@musictolife.org with any questions.
+Once accepted, artists are granted a $500 participation stipend, up to $2,000 in matching funds for pilot program support from Music to Life, and additional earned income via available grants and performance opportunities.
+The MCA Academy is valued at $7,500 per artist and has been generously subsidized by the Mellon Foundation and Music to Life’s program partners.
+Please reach out to us at programs@musictolife.org with any questions.

 Given Music to Life’s commitment to racial justice, equity and inclusion, we strongly encourage applications from women, people of color, and those who identify with or are members of historically marginalized or underrepresented communities.